opeyemitai/Bike-Sales/README.md

 ## RECOMMENDATIONS
 Few Recommendations:
-Marketing efforts should be targeted toward men to increase sales and revenue.
+Marketing efforts should be targeted towards men to increase sales and revenue.

-Bikes should be promoted as a reliable, efficient, and cost-effective mode of transportation for short distances, and efforts could be focused on creating bike-friendly infrastructure to encourage more people to bike to work.
+Bikes should be promoted as a reliable, efficient, and cost-effective mode of transportation for short distances, and efforts should be focused on creating bike-friendly infrastructure to encourage more people to use bike to work.

-Target marketing strategies towards the Pacific region they had the least sales or emphasize on the health benefits and uses of bikes could help increase sales in that particular region.
+Target marketing strategies towards the Pacific region, because they had the least sales.
+Also, emphasize on the health benefits and uses of bikes could help increase sales in that particular region.

 ## DASHBOARD
 ![Bike sales updated Dashboard](https://user-images.githubusercontent.com/119592062/234779241-1c231577-a3f4-4b8f-bb5d-10f020977fae.png)